GEOG 8000 HISTORY AND PHILOSOPHY OF GEOGRAPHY (3 credits)

-The course is intended for advanced graduate students in urban studies.
+The course is intended for advanced graduate students in urban studies or geography.
 It is especially suited for those in-career students who have had their internships waived and who might profit more by in-depth research on a problem of urban studies rather than additional classroom courses.
 (Cross-listed with UBNS 8940).

 GEOG 8990 THESIS (1-6 credits)

-Independent research project written under the supervision of an adviser.
+Independent research project conducted under the supervision of an adviser and thesis committee.